suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-10-17-new-audiobooks-2.md

 > "Caught up in a situation where old actions and grudges can hold dangerous consequences in the present, Beau is forced to operate outside the familiar world of law enforcement.
 While seeking justice for his frenemy and healing for a long fractured family, he comes face to face with an implacable enemy who has spent decades hiding in plain sight."

 ### [<cite>The House of Unexpected Sisters</cite>, by Alexander McCall Smith, read by Adjoa Andoh](https://fe.bolindadigital.com/wldcs_bol_fo/b2i/productDetail.html?productId=BOL_442819&fromPage=1&b2bSite=4172)

-> "The latest instalment of the irresistibly charming, perennially bestselling No. 1 Ladies' Detective Agency series.

 > "Precious Ramotswe has always idolised her father, the late Obed Ramotswe.
 She feels that she knows all about his life – but does she?
 Sometimes our parents surprise us, and we discover that things were not quite what we thought them to be.
 And the same goes for Mma Makutsi, Mma Ramotswe's feisty assistant, who also makes certain discoveries about her own past that cause some surprise.